syseleven/grav-docs-metakube/pages/02.documentation/15.dns/default.en.md

 MetaKube allows the user to add additional configurations to CoreDNS and NodeLocal DNS Cache.
 This is achieved by creating a ConfigMap as follows:

-Create a ConfigMap with the name `coredns-extra-configs` in the Namespace `kube-system`, containing a valid CoreDNS style [configuration file](https://coredns.io/manual/toc/#configuration).
+Create a ConfigMap with the name `dns-extra-configs` in the Namespace `kube-system`, containing a valid CoreDNS style [configuration file](https://coredns.io/manual/toc/#configuration).

 The configuration file name must be `Corefile` or end in `Corefile` as shown below.